openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/01-review-the-initial-project.md

 Along with the JMS dependencies this starter also brings in the ActiveMQ Broker.
 The Broker manages connections to the Queue and acts as the mediator between the application and ActiveMQ.
 The `jackson-databind` dependency is for marshalling and unmarshalling the messages we will send.
 We will cover this later.

 Right now the application will not compile because we are missing our Message object in the provided code.
-In our next step we'll fill in those required classes and we will be able to test it locally.
+In our next step we'll fill in those required classes.

 ## Congratulations